 Creating a branch in git

 To give an example, recently I had to work on checking the quality of data that we use for our recommendation project.
-The task was to assess the quality of the input data, create a few quality metrics and if there is any problem with the data, the task should fail.
+The task was to assess the quality of the input data, create a few quality metrics and if there is any problem with the data, the task should fail and generate a reminder about the same.

 Once a branch is created, you can have a look at all the branches in your local by typing